CS4460 Information Visualization

 Timeliness.
 All assignments are due before the start of class on the day listed in the schedule.
 Late work will receive a 25% per day penalty.
 After 4 days, a 0% will be given and no submission will be accepted.
 This goes for both Homework Assignments (HW) and Programming Homework Assignments (PHW).
 Too much other work, gone for the weekend, ran out of paper etc. are not emergencies.
 Advance notification to the instructor and TAs is expected in all but the most severe emergency situations.

 Grading.
 Grading will be based on class participation, a class presentation, homework, use and analysis of some information visualization tools, and a project.
 There will be two tests during the semester, and a final project.
-Final course grades are curved.
-Grading weights are:
+Only final course grades may be curved, not individual assignments.

 Mutual expectations.
 At Georgia Tech we believe that it is important to continually strive for an atmosphere of mutual respect, acknowledgement, and responsibility between faculty members and the student body.
 See http://www.catalog.gatech.edu/rules/22/ for an articulation of some basic expectations – that you can have of me, and that I have of you.
 In the end, simple respect for knowledge, hard work, and cordial interactions will help build the environment we seek.
 I encourage you to remain committed to the ideals of Georgia Tech while in this class, and always.

 Attendance is expected.
-There will be no less than 5 pop quizzes given at the start of class.
+There will be no less than 5 pop quizzes given at the start , middle, or end of class, which serve as the method by which attendance will be taken.
 If you arrive late, you will not have extra time to complete the pop quiz.
-Institute approved absences will be accommodated, as will absences for interview trips.
-Notify us, by email, if you will miss class for one of these two reasons (if you feel some other reason for absence is reasonable, email us, but again, in advance).
-Attendance will be taken during many of the classes.
-Two unapproved absences are OK.
-Only institute approved absences are OK for the two tests and project presentations.
+Institute approved absences will be accommodated if notifications are sent to the instructor via email ahead of time.
+Notify us, by email, if you will miss class for these reasons (if you feel some other reason for absence is reasonable, email us, but again, in advance).
+Attendance (via pop quizzes) will be taken during many of the classes.
+Two unapproved absences are OK (i.e., your lowest two pop quiz scores will be dropped).

 Contacting your instructor and TA.
 By far the best way to get in touch with us is via email.
 For most of the reasons you might contact us, please include all the TAs and instructor on your emails to make sure we are all informed.
-Start your email subject with ‘[CS4460] ‘ (e.g., [CS4460] question about test 1, [CS4460] requesting an excused absence for a job interview, etc.) so that it is easier for us to find your emails and respond to them.
+Start your email subject with ‘[CS4460] ‘ (e.g., [CS4460] question about test 1, [CS4460] interesting InfoVis I found, etc.) so that it is easier for us to find your emails and respond to them.
 We will do our best to respond quickly.

 Collaboration and academic honesty.
 Georgia Tech aims to cultivate a community based on trust, academic integrity, and honor.
 Students are expected to act according to the highest ethical standards.
 For information on Georgia Tech’s Academic Honor Code, please visit http://www.catalog.gatech.edu/policies/honor-code/ or http://www.catalog.gatech.edu/rules/18/.